BRENNEN FAMILY CHRONICLES

 Marriage certificate of Edward Quin and Dorothea Eames.

 The witnesses are William Olliffe (for the husband) and John Johns (for the wife).
 In the 1850 Directory of Dublin, the house at 8 Upper Merrion Street is occupied by a Joseph Hunt.
 Two other servants at 8 Upper Merrion Street, namely William Seymour and Elizabeth Hannan, were married in St. Anne's on Jan.25, 1853; the witnesses were Lombard Hunt and Edward Quin.
 Edward and Dorothea Quin had a large number of children as listed below.
 Edward is listed on his daughter, Susan Dorothea Quin's marriage certificate as an accountant.
 Edward must have died prior to 1901 for in the census of that year Dorothea Quin, born in County Cork, is recorded as a 68-year-old widow and nursetender living at house 3.2 in Charlemont Mall, Fitzwilliam, Dublin.
 The return also records that Dorothea was born in County Cork.
+Edward died in 1878 and Dorothea in 1906.
 The children of Edward and Dorothea Quin:

 1. Susan Quin (Susanna or Susan Dorothea) was born in Bray, Dublin, in 1854 and was christened in the Church of Ireland.
 She trained to be a National School teacher at the Church of Ireland teacher training college in Kildare Street, Dublin.
 There she met Bernard Brennen and they were married on Jul.5, 1874 in St. Mary Church in the Parish of St. Mary Shandon in the city of Cork, Ireland.
 There is also a tenuous family legend that Susanna may have taught school before her marriage, perhaps at the prestigious Bray School for Girls just south of Dublin.
 Bernard and Susanna returned to Dublin shortly after their marriage and, on May 26, 1875, their first child was born at 14 Lower Wellington Street presumably their residence.
 On the birth certificate Bernard has listed himself as Macaulay Brennan and Susanna's maiden name is given as Quinn.
 A Dorotha Quin, nurse, was present at the birth, evidently the sister Dorothea mentioned above who may have moved north with Bernard and Susanna.
 Shortly thereafter they moved to the north of Ireland; the rest of the story of Bernard and Susan is told in the chapters before and after this.